In this post you’ll learn …

-When it comes to your home’s exterior, (depending on the materials you’re working with) there aren’t always many options available to update its appearance.
+When it comes to your home’s exterior, there aren’t always many options available to update its appearance.
 This is often a concern with vinyl siding.
 Home owners want to know, “Can I paint vinyl siding?”
 And they’re often surprised to hear that the answer is yes!
-However, vinyl can present several challenges where types of paint, cost and maintenance are concerned.
-For instance, vinyl expands and contracts with heat and it doesn’t take well to all types of exterior paint.
+However, vinyl can present several challenges when types of paint, cost and maintenance are concerned.
+For instance, vinyl expands and contracts with heat and it doesn’t work well with all types of exterior paint.
 It’s also a somewhat laborious process and can take days to complete.

 But don’t let that dismay you.